-Next we have to tell the eiDashboard to use the Enterprise Mode’s authorization method instead of the direct authorization method used in Basic Statistic and Transaction Logging Mode.
+Next, we have to tell the eiDashboard to use the Enterprise Mode’s authorization method instead of the direct authorization method used in Basic Statistic and Transaction Logging Mode.
 This is done by changing the ROUTE_LOGIN_ENABLED environment property located in the Dashboard Interface in the Transaction Logging setup to ‘true’.
-When set, the eiDashboard looks to the Transaction Logging database to authorize users instead a single eiPlatform instance.
+When set, the eiDashboard looks to the Transaction Logging database to authorize users instead of a single eiPlatform instance.
 A screenshot of the environment properties screen highlighting the property to be changed is below.

 Adding eiDashboard Users to the Transaction Logging Database

-Since Enterprise Mode allows a single eiDashboard to oversee multiple eiPlatforms, user authentication for each system is handled independently. eiDashboard-specific users must be defined separately, and for this we use the eiDashboard Database.
-Currently users and their credentials must be entered into the database manually, into the three tables that control the Enterprise Mode user authentication.
-The following SQL statements will create an eiDashboard user with the username and password ‘admin / admin’:
+Since Enterprise Mode allows a single eiDashboard to oversee multiple eiPlatforms, user authentication for each system is handled independently. eiDashboard-specific users must be defined separately, and for this, we use the eiDashboard Database.
+Currently, users and their credentials must be entered into the database manually, into the three tables that control the Enterprise Mode user authentication.
+The following SQL statements will create an eiDashboard user with the username and password ‘admin/admin’: